By Stefán Bessi

 Access: Trailhead near Hveragerði

-Reykjadalur combines hiking with a geothermal bathing experience.
-The trail leads through a valley with steam vents, hot springs, and rolling hills before reaching a warm river suitable for bathing.
+The trail leads through a geothermal valley filled with steam vents, hot springs, colorful hillsides, and bubbling geothermal activity before eventually reaching a naturally heated river where visitors can bathe.

 Conditions can vary: